moneroexamples/compile-monero-whonix/README.md

 download the blockchain and synchronize with the Monero network.
 After that, you can run your the `simplewallet`.

-Please note that downloading the full blockchain will probably be very slow.
+Please note that downloading the full blockchain will probably be slow.
 So it would be better to download it independently and then copy to the default Monero folder, i.e., `~/.bitmonero/lmdb/`

 ```bash